 Angels in America premieres on HBO.
 Directed by Mike Nichols, the miniseries is based on the Pulitzer Prize–winning play by Tony Kushner.
 (2003)

-The U.S. Centers for Disease Control and Prevention’s Act Against AIDS initiative launched a multimedia campaign titled “Doing It,” to promote HIV testing as a regular part of everyone’s health routine.
+The Centers for Disease Control and Prevention’s Act Against AIDS initiative launches a multi-media campaign titled “Doing It” to promote routine HIV testing.
 (2015)

 DECEMBER 8